-The EC library is delivered as object code and in this way integrated in the user software.
+The ordered EC library is delivered as object code and in this way integrated in the user software.
 The certification covers the standard NIST [17] and Brainpool [18] Elliptic Curves with key lengths of 160, 163, 192, 224, 233, 256, 283, 320, 384, 409, 512 or 521 Bits, due to national AIS32 regulations by the BSI.
 Numerous other curve types, being also secure in terms of side channel attacks on this TOE, exist, which the user optionally can add in the composition certification process.

-The SHA-2 library provides the calculation of a hash value of freely chosen data input in the CPU.
-The SHA-2 library is delivered as object code and is in this way available for the user software.
-This secure hash-algorithm SHA-2 is intended to be used for signature generation, verification and generic data integrity checks.
+The secure Hash-algorithm SHA-2 is intended to be used for signature generation, verification and generic data integrity checks.
+The SHA-library provides the calculation of a hash value of freely chosen data input in the CPU.
+The SHA-library is delivered as object code and is in this way available for the user software.
 Further essential information about the usage is given in the confidential user guidance.
+The use for keyed Hash operations like HMAC or similar security critical operations involving keys, is not subject of this TOE and requires specific security improvements and DPA analysis including the operating system, which is not part of this TOE.

-The toolbox library does not provide cryptographic support or additional security functionality as it provides only the following basic long integer arithmetic and modular functions in software, supported by the cryptographic coprocessor: Addition, subtraction, division, multiplication, comparison, reduction, modular addition, modular subtraction, modular multiplication, modular inversion and modular exponentiation.
+Either of the available toolbox libraries does not provide cryptographic support or additional security functionality as it provides only the following basic long integer arithmetic and modular functions in software, supported by the cryptographic coprocessor: Addition, subtraction, division, multiplication, comparison, reduction, modular addition, modular subtraction, modular multiplication, modular inversion and modular exponentiation.
 No security relevant policy, mechanism or function is supported.
 The toolbox library is deemed for software developers as support for simplified implementation of long integer and modular arithmetic operations.
+The both Toolbox libraries are not parts of the TOE Security Functionality (TSF) of this TOE and do not provide any security functional requirement.